RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 As this workflow is based on the workflow management system  `snakemake <https://snakemake.readthedocs.io/en/stable/>`_ :cite:`KOE:RAH:2018Snakemake`.
 Snakemake will download all necessary dependencies via `conda <https://conda.io/docs/user-guide/install/index.html>`_.

-we strongly recommend installing `miniconda3 <https://conda.io/miniconda.html>`_ with python3.7.
+We strongly recommend installing `miniconda3 <https://conda.io/miniconda.html>`_ with python3.7.

 After downloading the miniconda3 version suiting your linux system, execute the downloaded bash file and follow the instructions given.

 snakemake
 =========

+..note:: The uORF-Tools require snakemake (Version >=5.1.3)

 The newest version of snakemake can be download via conda using the following command: